 The creation of the Land Trust came about from observing my peers in classes during my first year at cca. seeing in them traits that went above and beyond the limitations of what was being assigned.

 it reminded me of this interview that Steve Jobs gave to the BBC in 1995. it describes an approach that I strive to have in my life at all times.

 I gave Cruz this set of images and expressed that I liked the feel and tone of the art direction; she gave me an array of palettes to select from that following week.
-Studying and working along side of Cruz has been a privilege in plusing my own sensibilities in design and color theory.
+Studying and working alongside Cruz has been a privilege in plusing my sensibilities in design and color theory.

 Images taken from Kanye West's Runaway.© 2015 Art Direction by Vanessa Beecroft.
 Production Design by Martin Krejzlik